 Data analysis

 Data collected for this study will be mainly quantitative and it will be subject to descriptive and inferential analysis.
 Statistical Package for Social Sciences (SPSS) will be used to analyze the collected data.
 Descriptive statistics including percentages, mean and standard deviation will be used.
 This is because they help to summarize and simplify complex data.
 Inferential statistics including a one-way analysis of variance will be used to determine the feasibility of the different interventions and whether there are significant differences.
-Chi square will be used to show the relationship between the independent and dependent variable.
-Analyzed data will be presented using charts and tables which are also easy to interpret.
+Chi square will be used to show the relationship between general anxiety and community based approached to the management of refugees.

 Ethical Considerations